budu/clj-audio/README.md

 # clj-audio

-Idiomatic Clojure wrapper for the Java Sound API.
+This library is a general purpose audio library built on top of the Java Sound API.
+It comprises wrappers for JSA's `sampled` and `midi` packages in the corresponding namespaces.
+It also include a higher level API for audio playback in the `core` namespace.

-It's a work in progress...
+The `midi` namespace is a work in progress.

 ## Usage